Filming Mysterious Tunnels Beneath the Old City of Jerusalem

 Even though the process of removing and hiding the Temple treasure is not documented, rabbinical tradition has it that King Josiah hid the mystic Ark – the tabernacle – the most sacred object of the people, somewhere under the Temple Mount.

 Could the rabbis be right?
 Could that most priceless of treasures, the Holy Ark, really be under Jerusalem?
 Could it be in one of the tunnels still to be explored?
-In one of the caverns still be to be uncovered?
+Is one of the caverns still to be uncovered?
 Maybe – for this is the stuff of dreams.

 And who knows, maybe in the next tunnel, or under the next rock, lies the discovery that will astound the world.
-For mysteries are plentifold, waiting to be unraveled.
-They have been secreted away for over two thousands years but who knows what tomorrow might bring, maybe, just maybe, more secrets are about to be revealed.
+For mysteries are plentiful, waiting to be unraveled.
+They have been secreted away for over two thousand years but who knows what tomorrow might bring, maybe, just maybe, more secrets are about to be revealed.